Fotisbs/KIWI_FRUITS_MICROBIOME/README.md

 cp demux_out[0-9]/analysis_ready/*.fastq demux_out/analysis_ready/
 cd ../../
 ```
-2) Following, the "Vinification Vidiano 2019 Quality-Classification-Phyloseq Object.R" script of the Fungi(or Bacteria)/2.PhyloseqObjectPreparation folder is run in order to prepare the final phyloseq object to be used in the data analysis described below.
+2) Following, the "Quality-Classification-Phyloseq Object.R" script of the Fungi(or Bacteria)/2.PhyloseqObjectPreparation folder is run in order to prepare the final phyloseq object to be used in the data analysis described below.
 Before running the script make sure that the necessary reference databases are found in the same folder.
 The taxonomic annotations of the resulting fungal and bacterial ASVs were performed using the UNITE ITS v.8.2 (04.02.2020) (Morrison-Whittle et al., 2017) and the Silva v.138 (Yilmaz et al., 2014) databases as references respectively.
 The sample data informations is also needed for the final construction of phyloseq objects which is also included in the files accordingly as samdf.txt.
 ```
 cd Fungi/2.PhyloseqObjectPreparation
 # fetch the databases
 wget https://files.plutof.ut.ee/public/orig/1D/B9/1DB95C8AC0A80108BECAF1162D761A8D379AF43E2A4295A3EF353DD1632B645B.gz
 # run the R script
-Fungi Vinification Vidiano 2019 Quality-Classification-Phyloseq Object.r
+Fungi Quality-Classification-Phyloseq Object.r
 cd ../../
 cd Bacteria/2.PhyloseqObjectPreparation
 # fetch the databases